saraheneff/GCD-PA/README.md

 5. Apply the activity labels to the y dataset and add column name "activity"
 6. Bind the subject train and test data into one dataset and add column name "subject"
 7. Merge the x, activity, and subject datasets into one dataset

+### Steps taken to tidy the data and the code to answer the following questions are included and outlined in the R script:

+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.